andymac-2/milestoneMap/docs/Instructions.md

 milestoneMap was developed to capture and report on this information and do comparisons between the status at 2 different dates.

 # User Guide
+## Defects and Enhancements
+If you find a defect or want to request an enhancement send an email to the following address:

+  milestonemap@fire.fundersclub.com

 ## Set Up
 milestoneMap can be installed locally or run from GitHub (recommended).